zeroibc/my-mac-os/README.md

 - Use the tool to quickly make HTTP requests and test out API endpoints.

 #### [Neovim](https://neovim.io) - Text Editor
+- The best text editing experience you will ever get.
+It is worth learning it as you will start thinking about text editing differently.
-- I am still [learning vim](https://wiki.nikitavoloboev.xyz/text-editors/vim/vim.html) but the this journey has been very rewarding.
-Modal editing is amazing.
-I use vim editor often when connecting to remote sessions and when I need a console editor
+- I use some kind of vim bindings in any app I use and if there is a vim plugin for the app, I often use it.
+I use [vim editor](https://wiki.nikitavoloboev.xyz/text-editors/vim/vim.html) often when connecting to remote sessions and when I need a console editor.
 - My config for it can be seen [here](https://github.com/nikitavoloboev/dotfile/blob/master/nvim/init.vim).
 I use a [few plugins](https://wiki.nikitavoloboev.xyz/text-editors/vim/vim-plugins.html) for it.
 Here is how it looks:

 ![](https://i.imgur.com/m6CK29L.png)